· Mason Everett · Reviews · 8 min read

 What We Don't Like

-- Strong spray paint odor
+- Strong odor requires outdoor ventilation

 Why We Selected This Product